 - Any change to .xset.time.access shall not be treated as a change to the XSet and shall not cause .xset.time.commit to be updated. - Opening an XStream for write shall be considered to be a change to the XSet, even if the contents of the XStream are not subsequently changed.
-Opening an XStream for write shall cause .xset.time.commit to be updated.
+Opening an XStream for write shall cause .xset.time.commit to be updated when the XSet is committed.